Nurhax/Automatic-FGO-Python/README.md

-# AutoFGOPy
+# QP Farminig Bot Python Script
-A simple bot for farming QP with a specific team in FGO
+A simple bot for farming QP with a specific team in FGO.